MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Manage site list contents on the Microsoft 365 Admin Center

 Admins can create a new list or import an existing site list into the Microsoft Edge site lists experience.
 They can add, edit, delete site list contents, and view comment history to track changes to individual entries.
 The next section explains how to opt in to public preview and access the Microsoft Edge site lists experience in the Microsoft 365 Admin Center.

+### View site feedback on the Microsoft 365 Admin Center

+With Microsoft Edge version 99, admins can use the [InternetExplorerIntegrationCloudUserSitesReporting](/DeployEdge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting](/DeployEdge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting) policies to identify gaps in their site list with site feedback.
+They can view sites that users have added to their [local site lists](/deployedge/edge-ie-mode-local-site-list), and potentially misconfigured neutral sites.

 ## Publish enterprise site list to the cloud